wjakob/nanobind/docs/api_core.rst

       adjusts reference counts to keeps the method's implicit ``self`` argument alive until the newly created object has been garbage collected.

-   .. cpp:enumerator:: none
+   .. cpp:member:: static constexpr auto none

       This is the most conservative policy: it simply refuses the cast unless the C++ instance already has a corresponding Python object, in which case the question of ownership becomes moot.

-   .. cpp:enumerator:: automatic
+   .. cpp:member:: static constexpr auto automatic

       This is the default return value policy, which falls back to `take_ownership` when the return value is a pointer, `move`  when it is a rvalue reference, and `copy` when it is a lvalue reference.

-   .. cpp:enumerator:: automatic_reference
+   .. cpp:member:: static constexpr auto automatic_reference

       This policy matches `automatic` but falls back to `reference` when the return value is a pointer.